opconWizard/opcon-docs/docs/reference/property-expressions-syntax.md

 In some cases, a job may require that the value of a property contains a specific number (integer).
-For this use case, we have a job that must only process if the value of a Global Property named \"BackupServer\" has a value of 1.
+For this use case, we have a job that must only process if the value of a Global Property named "BackupServer" has a value of 1.
 We must use the ToInt function to convert the value of the property to an integer because all OpCon properties are stored as strings.
 To set this up, enter the following information under the